Fall, Spring, Summer, Academic Year

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-USAC students participating in this program have two housing options: a Spanish homestay or an off-campus apartment with other USAC, international, or local students.
-The city has an excellent system of public transportation and all housing is within commuting distance of classes.
-Inexpensive student dining halls on campus are available for lunch.
+USAC students participating in this program have two housing options: a Spanish homestay or an off-campus apartment with other USAC students.
+Both options are within commuting distance of the host university.
+Students should plan on using public transportation in order to get to classes.

-During the semester, students pay monthly rent and the housing fee is not included in the course fee.
-Students will need to have a plan and budget in place to withdraw the amount needed for rent monthly.
-For summer programs, apartment housing is included in the course fee- homestay has a surcharge.
+During the semester, students pay monthly rent to their host family or apartment landlord.
+Housing costs are not included in the program fee.
+Students need to budget and have a plan to withdraw the cash needed for rent each month.
+For summer programs, housing is included in the program fee, although students will need to pay for their groceries/meals (if living in an apartment) or a homestay surcharge that covers meals and laundry (if living in a homestay).

 This program is open to UI students who fulfill the following requirements: